project-open-data/project-open-data.github.io/v1.1/schema.md

 **Cardinality** | (0,1)
 **Required** | No
 **Accepted Values** | String (URI)
-**Usage Notes** | This is used to identify a standardized specification the distribution conforms to **Example** | `{"conformsTo": "http://www.agency.gov/vegetables-data-standard/"}`
+**Usage Notes** | This is used to identify a standardized specification the distribution conforms to.
+It's recommended that this be a URI that serves as a unique identifier for the standard.
+The URI may or may not also be a URL that provides documentation of the specification.
+**Example** | `{"conformsTo": "http://www.agency.gov/vegetables-data-standard/"}`

 {: .table .table-striped .child-field #distribution-downloadURL}